According to the IRS, foreign trusts are a major compliance issue:

 For a beneficiary of a foreign trust, the maximum value of your interest in the trust is the sum of 1.) the value of all of the cash or other property distributed during the tax year from the trust to you as a beneficiary, and 2.) the value using the valuation tables under section 7520 of your right as a beneficiary to receive mandatory distributions as of the last day of the tax year.

 Furthermore, to alleviate the burden of duplicative tax reporting, an specified financial asset is not required to be reported on Form 8938, if it is reported on another timely filed international information return, such as Form 3520, Form 5471, Form 8621, or Form 8865.

 Reporting of foreign gifts and inheritances

-A little-known related compliance issue is the reporting of foreign gifts and inheritance.
+A little-known related compliance issue is the reporting of foreign inheritance or gift.
 Under I.R.C.
 6039F, the receipt of a gift or inheritance by a U.S. person from a nonresident alien individual in excess of $100,000 is required to be reported to the IRS.
 Congress, in its infinite wisdom, required this information to be reported on Form 3520, the same form used to report transactions with foreign trusts.

-While the use of foreign trusts can be used for tax avoidance purposes, that is not the case when one receives a foreign gift or inheritance – as there is no tax assessed on a foreign gift or inheritance.
+While the use of foreign trusts can be used for tax avoidance purposes, that is not the case when one receives a foreign inheritance or gift – as there is no tax assessed on a foreign gift or inheritance.
 Last year the IRS announced a compliance campaign which targets noncompliance with foreign trust reporting on Form 3520/3520-A.